AdityaDonthy/ts-todo/README.md

             }
     }
 ```
-7.New state is notified to the component so they can rr-render
+7.New state is notified to the component so they can re-render